PlanterApp/planter_blog/content/posts/insectary-plants/index.md

 ### Thyme

-There are certainly many more insectary plants- this is just a starting point!
-There are also likely native plants in your local area that can help to attract beneficial insects to the garden.
-There are plenty of statements made online about potential insectary plants, but you may want to check trusted sources such as Extension Office websites to see if these claims have any evidence.
+There are certainly many more insectary plants than the ones listed here!
+Research is just beginning to help us understand how particular plants can be best used for natural pest control, and there are almost certainly native plants in your local area that can help to attract beneficial predatory and parasitic insects to the garden.
 Planting an array of flowering plants in the garden is a great way to beautify the space, while providing potential benefits to your edible crops!

-Research is just beginning to help us understand how particular plants can be best used for natural pest control.

 Trap crops, banker plants, cover cropping